 There are gender differences in how the symptoms of ADHD manifest, but girls are just as likely to have ADHD as boys.
-Girls often go undiagnosed and untreated despite the need, as their symptoms are less notable (often less hyperactive).
+Girls often go undiagnosed and untreated despite the need, as their symptoms are more hidden (less hyperactive).

 ♦ Only children have ADHD and they eventually grow out of it.

-It is estimated that about 6% of the adult population has ADHD, many diagnosed only when they became adults and began to struggle with the increased responsibilities of adulthood.
-The vast majority of adults who may actually have ADHD remain undiagnosed or are misdiagnosed as having other disorders (e.g. depression); few seek treatment.
+It is estimated that about 6-8% of the adult population has ADHD, many diagnosed only when they became adults and begin to struggle with the increased responsibilities of adulthood.
+The vast majority of adults who may actually have ADHD, remain undiagnosed or are misdiagnosed as having other disorders (e.g. depression); few seek treatment.

 ADHD is a lifelong condition.
 The symptoms may change as a child matures and learns how to manage their challenges, but that's not the same as outgrowing them.
 As many as 80% of children will continue to have ADHD symptoms into adulthood.